celery/celery/docs/userguide/tasks.rst

 :id: The unique id of the executing task.

-:group: The unique id a group, if this task is a member.
+:group: The unique id of the task's :ref:`group <canvas-group>`, if this task is a member.

 :chord: The unique id of the chord this task belongs to (if the task
         is part of the header).